Home Insurance

 Are you one of the millions of Brits with no contents insurance to cover the cost of items stolen from the home?
 If you're in the market for home insurance, you may want to take a look at our article on cheap home insurance.

-According to the Association of British Insurer's, the average annual premium paid for contents insurance stands at around £127 a year or £2.40 a week, which is well worth the cost if you're burgled—and the peace of mind even if you're not.
+According to the Association of British Insurer's, the average annual premium paid for contents insurance stands at around £132 a year or less than £2.40 a week, which is well worth the cost if you're burgled—and the peace of mind even if you're not.
 You can find more information on home insurance costs here.

 And given the damage caused by burglars to homes, both homeowners should be sure they have buildings insurance in place as well (or for landlords, landlord insurance).